basham/swit-workshop-a11y/slides.md

 Some criteria can be automatically tested with scripts.
 Some criteria needs to be manually evaluated.

 Level A covers basic usability.
 You're likely achieving this without too much explicit effort.
 Level AA is what you should aim for.
-Some criteria may not be as obvious.
 Level AAA is practically out of reach.
 It is an ideal to push you forward, but it isn't realistic.
 The document says:

 "It is not recommended that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA Success Criteria for some content."